 1. Change your password

-Please change your password immediately from the Password tab in settings.
+Please change your password immediately from the Password tab in settings or click on request a password reset from the logged out page.
 Please select a strong password you haven't used before.
 If you can't log in to your account, please see this troubleshooting page.

 If a trusted external application uses your Twitter password, be sure to update your password in that application.
 Otherwise, you may be temporarily locked out of your account due to failed login attempts.